Internal Medicine I

 Do you enjoy tackling complex cases and getting to the bottom of what’s really going on?
 Do you thrive on patients where the diagnosis isn’t immediately obvious and clinical reasoning truly matters?
 And do chronic gastrointestinal, urinary, hematologic, or endocrine cases spark your interest?

 If so, you’re not alone!
 These types of cases make up a large proportion of what we see in first-line practice.
-This program is specifically designed for veterinarians who want to feel confident and well-equipped when approaching internal medicine cases, and who are looking to build a solid, practical foundation that they can apply directly in their daily work.
+This training program is specifically designed for veterinarians who want to feel confident and well-equipped when approaching internal medicine cases, and who are looking to build a solid, practical foundation that they can apply directly in their daily work.

 Over the course of one year, you will be immersed in the fascinating world of internal medicine, with a strong focus on the types of cases you encounter in daily practice.
-Through clinically relevant scenarios and grounded in the latest literature, this program provides practical tools to help you approach cases in a structured and confident way.
+Through clinically relevant scenarios and grounded in the latest literature, this training program provides practical tools to help you approach cases in a structured and confident way.

 Within this program, the following key disciplines of internal medicine are covered: endocrinology, gastroenterology, uro-nephrology, hematology and cytology, and hepatology/pancreatic disease.

-This program is fully self-paced and entirely online, allowing you to complete it at your own pace and according to your own schedule.
+This training program is fully self-paced and entirely online, allowing you to complete it at your own pace and according to your own schedule.
 Despite this independent format, the learning experience is designed to feel highly engaging and interactive.
 Short, focused video lectures are alternated with a variety of learning materials, including protocols, step-by-step plans, recommended reading, and self-assessment quizzes.

 The program consists of 6 modules and includes at least 50 hours of educational content, primarily delivered through online webinars.
 The modules are released sequentially, and you will have two months to complete each module before progressing to the next.
 Each module features clinical cases that you will work through independently, followed by in-depth video discussions highlighting the clinical reasoning and key take-home messages.
 This case-based approach ensures that the content remains practical, relevant, and directly applicable to your daily work.
 Please note that the 50 hours refers to the webinar content alone.
-To complete the full program, including learning materials, clinical cases, and quizzes, you should expect to spend approximately 10–12 hours per module.
+To complete the full training program, including learning materials, clinical cases, and quizzes, you should expect to spend approximately 10–12 hours per module.
 This ensures a thorough and comprehensive learning experience.

 For veterinarians with a particular interest in other areas of internal medicine, we also offer a complementary program: Internal Medicine II, focusing on infectious diseases, respiratory medicine, immune-mediated disorders, and emergency and critical care.
 Both programs cover entirely different topics and can be followed independently or alongside each other.
 Participants who enroll in both programs receive a 10% discount on each trajectory.

-This program is designed for veterinarians working in first-line practice or in a hospital setting who regularly encounter internal medicine cases and want to approach them with greater confidence and structure.
+This training program is designed for veterinarians working in first-line practice or in a hospital setting who regularly encounter internal medicine cases and want to approach them with greater confidence and structure.
 It is ideal for those who enjoy clinical reasoning, especially in cases where the diagnosis is not immediately clear and a systematic approach is essential.

-Whether you are early in your career or already experienced but looking to strengthen your foundation, this trajectory will support you in building a solid, practical understanding of internal medicine.
+Whether you are early in your career or already experienced but looking to strengthen your foundation, this training program will support you in building a solid, practical understanding of internal medicine.
 Core principles are thoroughly covered, while at the same time the program is continuously aligned with the latest literature and current insights.
 This makes it equally valuable for veterinarians who already have a good foundation but want to ensure they are fully up to date with the most recent developments in the field.

-This one-year program offers a comprehensive and structured approach to small animal internal medicine, focused on the types of cases you encounter in daily practice.
+This one-year training program offers a comprehensive and structured approach to small animal internal medicine, focused on the types of cases you encounter in daily practice.
 Within this program, the following core areas of internal medicine are covered: endocrinology, gastroenterology, uro-nephrology, hematology and cytology, and hepatology/pancreatic disease.

 The program is fully self-paced and entirely online, allowing you to learn at your own pace and according to your own schedule.
 Despite the online format, the course is specifically designed to feel highly engaging and interactive, through a continuous alternation of different learning methods.